Post-Quantum Hybrid Digital Signatures with Hardware-Support for Digital Twins: Models

-{\em (ii) Verifier:} The verifiers can encompass any (untrusted) entity (laptop, cloud server) which receives the signatures from the signer with public keys and one-time commitments from a third-party supplier, on-demand or in offline mode.
-We do not impose any resource restrictions on verifiers and they can have secure hardware.
-In our system model, the verifier represents the edge server which is responsible for recieving authenticated data from the signers and performing data processing in order to provide useful analytics and smart decision making.
-Hence, we justify the use of the secure enclaves on verifiers to exclusively store the users' cryptographic keys at the cloud server.
-Meanwhile, our system model enables any other entity to perform the verification process.
+{\em (ii) Verifier:} encompass any untrusted entities (laptop, cloud server).
+They receive signatures from signers and one-time keys from a third-party supplier, either on-demand or offline.
+Verifiers are unconstrained by resource limitations and can possess a secure hardware.
+In our system model, the verifier represents the edge server which is responsible of receiving authenticated data from signers and conducting data processing for insightful analytics and smart decision making.
+Therefore, we justify the use of secure enclaves on verifiers to exclusively store the user keys.
+Meanwhile, our system model enables any other entity to perform verifications.

-{\em (iii) Commitment Construct Oracle (\cco):} We introduce a commitment constructor service, responsible of supplying one-time commitment to verifiers.
-The authentication schemes with advanced security properties (e.g., aggregation, FS, PQ security) impose a linear bandwidth overhead w.r.t. the number of transmitted data, and thus incur additional penalties at the signers' side, making it almost impossible for deployment.
-This could drain significant energy, especially for the low-end signers with limited battery.
-Moreover, It will add up a high bandwidth overhead and incur traffic congestion across the public networks.
-The \cco~entity can live on the verifiers to reduce communication delays during on-demand requests.

-We implemented our proposed schemes with Intel SGX, which is widely available on cloud platforms \cite{du2023shielding}.
+{\em (iii) Commitment Construct Oracle (\cco):} We introduce a commitment constructor that supplies verifiers with one-time keys.
+Digital signatures featuring advanced security properties (e.g., FS, PQ security) incur linear bandwidth overhead in relation to transmitted data.
+This incur additional penalties on signers, rendering deployment nearly infeasible.
+This could drain significant energy, especially for the low-end signers.
+Moreover, It will add up a high bandwidth overhead and incur traffic congestion across public networks.
+The \cco~role is relieve signer from the burden of certifying one-time keys. \cco~can live on verifiers to minimize communication delays in on-demand requests.
+We implemented \cco~with Intel SGX which is widely available on cloud plateforms \cite{el2022benchmarking}.
 However, \hases~can be realized with {\em any} secure hardware offering a trusted execution environment.
-Specifically, we use the notions of secure hardware, defined below: